benblack769/benblack769.github.io/posts/rants/code2_revisited.md

 title: "Human-powered Code 2.0"
 slug: code-20-revisited
 under_construction: false
 excerpt: "The dream of Code 2.0 is only starting to be realized.
-A human-centric framework of successful Code 2.0 teams is laid out."
+A human-centric framework of successful Code 2.0 teams is starting to emerge."
 comments: false
 share: false
 post_date: "2024"
 ---

-# Human-powered Code 2.0

 Back in 2017, Andrej Karpathy wrote [an essay titled Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) about how Deep Neural Networks are empowering a shift from building software from code to building software with data.
 This shift is now referred to more often as Code 2.0.
 In particular, when giving meaningful semantic interpretations to raw data coming in from the real world.
 Inspirational problems include: